List of Naruto characters: Matatabi (Two-Tails)

+Shukaku (One-Tail)

+Shukaku (守鶴), is known as the One-Tails (一尾, Ichibi) of the Tailed Beasts.
+It was sealed inside Gaara of Sunagakure, before Deidara and Sasori, both Ataksuki members, nabbed Gaara and sealed the beast in a vessel.
+Shukaku is a tanuki, likely based on the yōkai: the Bake-danuki.

+In the Japanese anime, Shukaku's voice actor is Hiroshi Iwasaki, and in the English adaptation, he is voiced by Kirk Thornton.

 Taka

 Taka (鷹), originally named Hebi (蛇), is a group of shinobi formed by Sasuke originally to locate and kill Itachi Uchiha, but later allied with the Akatsuki to destroy Konohagakure.
 Each of them were forcibly taken in by Orochimaru and forced to serve under him as Otogakure shinobi along with Sasuke, ultimately seeking redemption by allying with Sasuke.
 The group gets split up after their attempt at terrorizing the Five Kage Summit, but they later reunite as part of the Allied Shinobi Forces.
 Following the war, they went back to Otogakure along with Orochimaru.

 Suigetsu Hozuki

 Suigetsu Hozuki (鬼灯水月, Hōzuki Suigetsu) is the first member to join.
 Originally from Kirigakure, his goal is to claim all of the swords wielded by the Seven Swordsmen of the Mist, and from there reform the organization in memory of his late brother Mangetsu, who was a member himself.
 Although his dream was initially cut short by Orochimaru, after Sasuke freed him he managed to claim Zabuza's sword, but lost it while battling the Kage.
 Suigetsu tends to have a sadistic personality, constantly fascinating about cutting things and consequently getting on Karin's nerves, yet sees himself as normal in comparison to most other people.
 His clan has the ability to turn any part of their body into water, but must stay hydrated to do so.
 Suigetsu is voiced by Takashi Kondo in Japanese and by Grant George in the English dub except in Rock Lee and His Ninja Pals, where he is voiced by Todd Haberkorn.